Ben435/dius-code-challenge/README.md

 );
 ```

-* Some way to apply different orderings, to maximize savings for customer.
 * Ordering system, so if eg: rule A only applies if no other discounts are applied.
-Similar idea to Java servlet filter chain.
+Similar idea to Java servlet filter
+chain.
+* Some way to apply/simulate different rule orderings, to maximize savings for customer.

 ### Known problem(s):